MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 **Software Storage Bus.** The Software Storage Bus is new in Storage Spaces Direct.
 It spans the cluster and establishes a software-defined storage fabric whereby all the servers can see all of each other's local drives.
 You can think of it as replacing costly and restrictive Fibre Channel or Shared SAS cabling.

-**Storage Bus Layer Cache.** The Software Storage Bus dynamically binds the fastest drives present (e.g. SSD) to slower drives (e.g. HDDs) to provide server-side read/write caching that accelerates IO and boosts throughput.
+**Storage Bus Layer Cache.** The Software Storage Bus dynamically binds the fastest drives present (for example, SSD) to slower drives (for example, HDDs) to provide server-side read or write caching that accelerates IO and boosts throughput.

 **Storage Pool.** The collection of drives that form the basis of Storage Spaces is called the storage pool.
 It is automatically created, and all eligible drives are automatically discovered and added to it.
 We strongly recommend you use one pool per cluster, with the default settings.
-Read our [Deep Dive into the Storage Pool](https://techcommunity.microsoft.com/t5/storage-at-microsoft/deep-dive-the-storage-pool-in-storage-spaces-direct/ba-p/425959) to learn more.
+To learn more about the Storage Pool, see the [Deep Dive into the Storage Pool](https://techcommunity.microsoft.com/t5/storage-at-microsoft/deep-dive-the-storage-pool-in-storage-spaces-direct/ba-p/425959) blog.

 **Storage Spaces.** Storage Spaces provides fault tolerance to virtual "disks" using [mirroring, erasure coding, or both](storage-spaces-fault-tolerance.md).
 You can think of it as distributed, software-defined RAID using the drives in the pool.
 In Storage Spaces Direct, these virtual disks typically have resiliency to two simultaneous drive or server failures (e.g. 3-way mirroring, with each data copy in a different server) though chassis and rack fault tolerance is also available.